 The Day/Night Switch mode can be set to Auto, Day, Night and Scheduled-Switch.
-Note:

-This function varies depending on different models.
+This function varies depending on the models of speed dome.

 ♦ Auto:

 In Auto mode, the day mode and night mode can switch automatically according to the light condition of environment.
 The switching sensitivity can be set to 1, 2, 3.